Mesothelioma / Mesothelioma Cell Types / What is Epithelioid Mesothelioma?

 Epithelial Mesothelioma Diagnosis

-You may find yourself undergoing several diagnostic procedures to confirm the presence of epithelioid mesothelioma cells.
-Most patients undergo imaging scans first to spot tumors, followed by a tissue biopsy that may find epithelial cells.
-Additional lab tests can be done to detect other characteristics of the cell type.
+If you are diagnosed with mesothelioma, you may undergo several tests to define the primary cell type.
+Most patients undergo imaging scans first to spot tumors, followed by a tissue biopsy (where tissue is removed and examined under a microscope) that may find epithelial cells.
+Additional lab tests can be done to detect other characteristics of the particular cell type.

-A pathologist can distinguish between epithelial and other types of mesothelioma cells by administering specialized cancer-fighting antibodies.
-The antibodies find and bind to certain proteins on the surface of malignant epithelial cells.
-The pathologist can detect epithelial cells in a blood test.
+A pathologist, a physician who primarily evaluates tissues, may be involved in your care after a mesothelioma diagnosis.
+They can distinguish between epithelial and other mesothelioma cells by administering specialized cancer-fighting antibodies and evaluating how your body reacts via blood testing.
+The antibodies find and bind to specific proteins on the surface of malignant epithelial cells.

 Malignant epithelial cells can appear square, long, or flat.
 Doctors sometimes find difficulty distinguishing epithelial mesothelioma from a more common condition called adenocarcinoma.
-However, modern diagnostic techniques often call for the confirmation of mesothelioma cells via a tissue sample.
+Confirming the presence of mesothelioma cells often requires modern diagnostic techniques to take a tissue sample.

 Due to the rarity of the disease, most doctors have never diagnosed mesothelioma.
 Certain multidisciplinary mesothelioma doctors, including surgeons, radiologists, or oncologists, specialize in diagnosing and treating the disease.
 They have experience and can identify rare characteristics of mesothelioma, including cell subtypes.